 Commander J A J Dennis DSC RN

-The Liberation of Norway: Operation Apostle May1945
+The Liberation of Norway: Operation Conan May1945

 Alec Dennis is mainly remembered today as the young lieutenant on HMS Griffin who captured the secret papers from the German Q Ship Polares (disguised as a Dutch trawler) off the coast of Norway in April 1940 which helped crack the Enigma code.